rocketlaunchr/electron-vault-docs/source/index.html.md

 To force the app bundle to start the launcher instead of the usual electron executable, you will need to *potentially* modify the `Info.plist` (text) file found in the `/Contents` directory.

 <aside class="notice">You may have to right-click the app bundle and click <strong>Show Package Content</strong>.
-After modifying the Info.plist file, you may need to rename and app bundle and change it back to see the changes.</aside>
+After modifying the Info.plist file, you may need to rename the app bundle and change it back to see the changes.</aside>

 ```info
     <key>CFBundleExecutable</key>